FACT: half of adult dogs today will get cancer.

 Homeopathy also preserves quality of life and offers more affordable options than conventional treatments.

 Sometimes tumors are so large you need to debulk them.
-I find C02 lasers work well in these cases, rather than conventional surgery.
+I find CO2 lasers work well in these cases, rather than conventional surgery.

 Cannabis is another option, with different options for different types of cancer.

 If you juice cannabis you can still get all the benefits.
-There are several cannabinoid products being made especially for pets now.
+Or use cannabinoid products made especially for pets.

 Marty Goldstein DVM